syncfusion-content/wpf-docs/wpf/Spreadsheet/Data-Management.md

 ## Export to DataTable

 SfSpreadsheet provides support to export the data.
-To Export the data from a data table, you can use [ExportDataTable]() method
+To Export the data from a data table, you can use [ExportDataTable](https://help.syncfusion.com/file-formats/xlsio/working-with-data#exporting-from-worksheet-to-data-table)

 {% tabs %}
 {% highlight c# %}